#eCommerceAdvice

 How to achieve carbon neutrality

-Before diving into solutions, it’s important to understand the main sources of carbon emissions in e-commerce:
+Before implementing solutions, it’s important to understand the main contributors:

 5. Vast data centers